thebigbad/eensyweensy/README.md

 Eensy Weensy
 ====

 Eensy Weensy is an example webspider.
-Along with a forthcoming blog post, this should be enough to get you started writing your own Poor Man's webspider.
+It's designed to scrape urls of blog posts from [http://borderstylo.com] and output them to a text file.
+The example is silly, but along with a forthcoming blog post, this should be enough to get you started writing your own Poor Man's webspider.

 Prerequisites
 -----